Beware of the traps of this cash flow crunch solution

 An overdraft facility can be a great feature to have on your business loan because it allows you to cover shortfalls in your cash flow.

 Some lenders offer competitive interest rates on overdraft facilities and it can be an easy way to cover working capital requirements in your business.
-However, there are traps to be aware of so it’s important to consider all aspects of the facility before making a decision.

 How do I qualify?